MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/index.md

 *   PWA compatibility
 *   Security

 It checks your code for coding practices and common errors.
 The webhint open-source project, initially developed by the Microsoft Edge team, is now part of the [OpenJS Foundation][OpenjsFoundation].
-The Microsoft Edge team continues to contribute to webhint alongside web developers in the community.  <!--Choose the following image to see the extension in action.  -->
+The Microsoft Edge team continues to contribute to webhint alongside web developers in the community.  <!--  Choose the following image to see the extension in action.  -->

 :::image type="content" source="./media/webhint-extension.png" alt-text="Screenshot of webhint Visual Studio Code extension" lightbox="./media/webhint-extension.png":::
    Screenshot of **webhint** Visual Studio Code extension